Welcome to Part 2!

 Deborah was NOT just a bizarre anomaly.
 From the inception of Israel as a nation (Miriam), to the turbulent time of the Judges (Deborah), through the transition to monarchy (the Wise Women of Tekoah/Abel), and many generations beyond (Huldah), God was raising up women leaders in both civil and religious positions.

-Therefore, since the “rule” itself only exists in theory, I can ABSOLUTELY disprove it by showing multiple clear examples to the contrary.
+Therefore, since the “rule” itself only exists in theory, it can absolutely be disproved by showing multiple clear examples to the contrary.

 Another fictional example might help.
 Suppose you tried to argue, from some vague extrapolations somewhere, that Christians should never speak to an Ethiopian eunuch.
 All I have to do to disprove that is to show one clear example of God actively sending a Christian to talk to an Ethiopian eunuch.
 (Acts 18:26-40) You don’t get to explain it away by saying that’s just a special “exception to the rule.”
 (Let alone if I could show 4-5 examples).
-There WAS NO RULE to begin with!
-There was only a theoretical rule, and I have disproved your theory.
+There was no rule to begin with.
+There was only a theoretical rule, and scripture clearly disproves the theory.